nldblanch/event-handlers-meal-planner/README.md

 ![Daily Dish Backend Screen Shot][product-screenshot]

 This backend is half of the story for our [Northcoders][NC-url] final group project.
-The other half can be found in this [repo](FE-repo-url).
+The other half can be found in this [repo][FE-repo-url].

 This database and server:
 * Handles and manipulates data for users, recipes, and lists